AP World History Unit 2 Practice Test: Networks of Exchange

 Question 11 Explanation:

-Option (C) is the correct answer.
+The correct answer is (C).
 The Yuan Dynasty, led by Kublai Khan, controlled the Khanate of the Great Khan in China and ruled over the Korean Peninsula.
-In the text it states, “The people are idolaters, subjects of the Great Khan and have paper money.”
+The text states, “The people are idolaters, subjects of the Great Khan and have paper money.”

 Question 12